- Books, Literature, and Writing»

 The Wednesday Before

-Most of the men were away, fighting to save the world, leaving the too old, too young, too inferior behind.
+Most of the men were away.
+They were fighting to save the world, leaving the too old, too young, too inferior behind.

 Her Harry had joined the Army in 1939, was wounded during a training exercise and Honorably Discharged.